Dyegov/gap-react-test-2/README.md

    Execute by running "npm run build"

 5. Deployed site:
-   You may visit the deployed site at https://jvalencia-react-test.netlify.app/
+   You may visit the deployed site at https://jvalencia-react-test-2.netlify.app/
+   - First load may take a while because the info for each of the 151 pokemon is being fetched.
+Afterwards reloads should be faster.